daveihart/python-aws-lambda-ec2_reporter/README.md

-# EC2 Reports - serverless
+# EC2 Reports - serverless - Formatted

-This script has been developed to produce a csv format report on ec2 instances across multiple accounts utlising aws roles.
+This script has been developed to produce a csv format report on EC2 instances across multiple accounts utilising AWS roles.
 The output file will be a single csv which contains all instances across the accounts provided.
-The csv file will be uploaded to s3.
+The csv file will be automatically uploaded to S3.
 The report will only retrieve attributes and tags defined in the Lambda environment variables

 ## Getting Started
 ### Permissions